pythonandchips/git-presenter/README.markdown

 ## Pre-requisites

 * Git
-* Ruby version 1.9.2 or 1.9.3 or jruby in 1.9 mode (basically anything with 1.9 at the end)
+* Ruby version 1.9.2 or 1.9.3

+Note jruby is currently unsupported as there is a problem with posix-spawn and jruby

 ## Installation